 Regardless, of what your menstrual history has been like, you will inevitably eventually transition to menopause.
 (Menopause is defined as having happened if your last menstrual period was more than 12 months ago).

 Today, I want to talk about that transition time which can commence anywhere from 2 to 10 years before your last period (so most often this transition starts in your forties).
 This is the time know as peri-menopause and it can give a lot of women grief as they experience changes to their menstrual cycle.

 What is happening during the perimenopausal phase of your life?

 As you get older there will be a natural decline in egg numbers which can result in occasional anovulatory cycles (i.e. cycles where you don’t ovulate).
 Eventually, you stop ovulating altogether which is menopause but in the meantime, you might have sporadic anovulatory cycles interspersed with cycles where you still ovulate.

 A lack of ovulation leads to changes in your hormone levels.
 Follicle-stimulating hormone and oestrogen increase (in the body’s attempt to encourage ovulation).
-However, without ovulation your body won’t produce progesterone and so you end up with a level of oestrogen which higher than normal and not balanced by a corresponding amount of progesterone (this is known as “unopposed oestrogen”).
+However, without ovulation your body won’t produce progesterone and so you end up with a level of oestrogen which is higher than normal and not balanced by a corresponding amount of progesterone (this is known as “unopposed oestrogen”).

 This is often further exacerbated by a slowdown in the body’s ability to clear oestrogen out of your system (through the liver detoxification pathway responsible for removing oestrogen).
 It is generally the effects of too much oestrogen and not enough progesterone which causes the symptoms of peri-menopause.

 Not only that, but oestrogen can ride the hormone roller-coaster going from low to high and back to low again.